The apply directive

 '.btn-corporate': { backgroundColor: '#53606b', borderColor: '#babfc4', color: '#dddfe1', textColor: '#dddfe1' }

-Combine it with any platform, device or conditional-block properties
+Combine with platform, device, or conditional blocks

 // ...